“You don’t have to move mountains. Simply fall in love with life. Be a tornado of happiness, grati…”

 The Brain Science Behind a Good Mood

-Our emotions have a physical basis in the brain.
-Specific chemicals, known as neurotransmitters, play a huge role in how we feel.
+Your emotions have a physical basis in the brain.
+Specific chemicals, known as neurotransmitters, play a huge role in how you feel.
 For example, dopamine is often called the “reward chemical.”
 It gives you a surge of pleasure when you achieve a goal.
 Serotonin helps regulate your mood, sleep, and appetite.
 Meanwhile, oxytocin fosters feelings of love and connection, earning it the nickname “the bonding hormone.”
 Finally, endorphins are your body’s natural pain relievers, released during exercise or excitement.

 Understanding these chemicals is the first step.
 The next step is learning how to encourage their release naturally.
 Fortunately, simple daily habits can directly influence your brain chemistry.
-Researchers have found that practices like gratitude and kindness can trigger the release of these feel-good neurotransmitters .
+Researchers have found that practices like gratitude and kindness can trigger the release of these feel-good neurotransmitters.
 This means your actions have the power to change your brain for the better, creating a positive feedback loop of happiness.
 Source

 Practical Strategies to Boost Daily Joy